IQSS/dataverse/doc/sphinx-guides/source/admin/discoverability.rst

 There are 2 Signposting profile levels, level 1 and level 2.
 In this implementation,
- * level 1 links are shown [as recommended](https://signposting.org/FAIR/) in an HTTP header, which can be fetched by sending an HTTP HEAD `curl -I https://domain/link-to-article`.
+ * level 1 links are shown [as recommended](https://signposting.org/FAIR/) in an HTTP header, which can be fetched by sending an HTTP HEAD request, e.g. `curl -I https://demo.dataverse.org/dataset.xhtml?persistentId=doi:10.5072/FK2/KPY4ZC`.
 The number of author and file links in the level 1 header can be configured as described below.
  * The level 2 linkset can be fetched by visiting the dedicated linkset page for that artifact.
 The link can be seen in level 1 links with key name `rel="linkset"`.